LimeChain/gosemble-research/docs/tasks/2-go-to-wasm.md

 ### Build the Runtime

-Using a [forked version of TinyGo](https://github.com/radkomih/tinygo/tree/polka-wasm-runtime), we build the Runtime with target `wasm32-unknown-unknown`, exported in `build/runtime.wasm`.
+Using a [forked version of TinyGo](https://github.com/radkomih/tinygo/tree/polka-wasm-runtime), we build the Runtime with target `polkawasm`, exported in `build/runtime.wasm`.

 ```bash
 make build